maciekzdyb/play-readTxt/README.md

-# Play Hello World Web Tutorial for Java + upload file
+# Play Hello World read file

 To follow the steps in this tutorial, you will need the correct version of Java and sbt.
 The tutorial requires: